-We entered into an amended and restated employment agreement with Ms. Laube on July 29, 2015 pursuant to which if we terminate Ms. Laube's employment without Cause or do not renew it or if Ms. Laube resigns for Good Reason, she is entitled to receive (i) any Accrued Benefits, and (ii) subject to Ms. Laube executing a valid release of claims, severance pay equal to Ms. Laube's annual base salary, payable over 12 months.
-In addition, any vested stock options held by Ms. Laube at the time of her termination of employment without Cause or for Good Reason remain exercisable for a period of 90 days following the date of such termination.
+Under our amended and restated employment agreement with Ms. Laube on July 29, 2015 (which was further amended and restated on February 3, 2020), if we terminate Ms. Laube's employment without Cause or do not renew it or if Ms. Laube resigns for Good Reason, she is entitled to receive (i) any Accrued Benefits, and (ii) subject to Ms. Laube executing a valid release of claims, severance pay equal to Ms. Laube's annual base salary, payable over 12 months.
+In addition, any vested stock options held by Ms. Laube at the time of her termination of employment without Cause or for Good Reason will remain exercisable for a period of 90 days following the date of such termination